 Flexible Loan Terms and Conditions

 Non bank mortgage lenders often pride themselves on flexibility.
-They may offer flexible loan terms, which can be particularly helpful if we have specific needs that don’t fit the traditional banking framework.
-This can range from longer loan periods to more accommodating payment schedules.
+They may offer flexible loan terms, helpful if your needs don’t fit the standard banking framework, from longer loan periods to more accommodating payment schedules.

 Solutions for Borrowers with Unique Circumstances

-When we discuss non bank mortgage lenders in NZ, it’s essential we consider several factors that will influence our home loan journey.
-These include how much we can borrow in relation to the property’s value, the costs involved across the life of the mortgage, and the regulatory environment ensuring our protection.
+If you’re thinking about working with a non bank mortgage lender in NZ, there are a few important things to weigh up.
+These include how much you can borrow relative to the property’s value, the costs involved across the life of the loan, and the regulatory environment that protects you as a borrower.

 Loan to Value Ratios (LVR) and Deposits